 - Drain tofu.
 Wrap in a clean, dry towel and set aside.
 (Or use a tofu press.)

-- Meanwhile, dice onion, pepper, kale, and zucchini.
+- Meanwhile, dice onion, pepper, and zucchini.
+Chop kale into small pieces.

 - In a large skillet, heat oil over high heat.
 When oil is warm, add onions and peppers.
 Sauté for 2 minutes.

 - Stir in zucchini, kale, and seasonings.
 Cover, and cook for 2 minutes.
 Meanwhile, mince garlic.

 - After vegetables have cooked for 2 minutes, add garlic.
 Crumble tofu over vegetables.
 Stir to combine.

 - Cook uncovered over high heat (without stirring) until vegetables and tofu begin to lightly brown on the bottom (about 5 minutes on my stove).